 Una Beca Preescolar Para Niños de 3 Años

 For the first time, the Great Start Collaborative was able to provide preschool scholarships to qualifying three year old children in St. Joseph County.
-This year, seven children were enrolled in private preschools throughout the county.
+This year, 28 children preschools throughout the county.

 - Designed to increase the access to preschool for the county’s most vulnerable three year old children to provide two years of high quality preschool/child care to increase kindergarten readiness